Enet4/10xCloudChampion/journal.md

 including warning the player if the browser can't save the game.
 Changed costs substantially.
 Adjusted demand calculation and card conditions.

+## Day 17: 2023-11-24

+Fixed serious bugs, one in event bootstrapping and the other one in checking whether a card was used.
+Adjusted cards and hardware costs & values.
+Tweaked demand formula again.
+Implemented card effects for unlocking multiple nodes, racks, etc.
+Tweaked price changing UI, but more changes may be needed Added more cards and card conditions.